KamilAdd-Byte/rates/README.md

 # Install and start the program:

-1. Download the **.jar** file from the out/artifacts folder to your computer;
+1. Download the **rates-app.jar** file from the out/artifacts folder to your computer;
-2. Open the terminal of your operating system in the folder where the file was downloaded (about 8 mb);
+2. Open the terminal of your operating system in the folder where the file was downloaded (file has size about 8 mb);
-4. type in the console the command **java -jar REST-java-project.jar currency.App** ;
+3. Type in the console the command **java -jar rates-app.jar rates.App** ;
-5. program ready to use.
+4. Program ready to use.